 Tarsiers live in forests and treed areas of various types.
-They also live in areas with shrubs or bamboo plants.
+They also inhabit areas with shrubs or bamboo plants.
 The animals are sometimes seen in grasslands but seem to use these areas only to travel from one habitat to another.

-Tarsiers are usually found a few meters above the ground, although they will occasionally go higher or leave the trees and come to the ground.
-They cling to trunks and branches and move through the trees mainly by climbing and leaping.
+Tarsiers are often found clinging to a trunk or branch only around six feet above the ground.
+They sometimes move higher in the trees or leave a tree and come to the ground.
+They move through the trees mainly by climbing and leaping.
 They also walk on all four legs and have been observed hopping on their hind legs.

 The independent movement of a tarsier's ears helps the animal to locate its prey.
 Its long hind legs provide a powerful thrust for its leaps.
 Tarsiers often leap on to the prey to catch it.
 The Philippine tarsier has even been observed catching insects in the air, using its hands as a cage.

 The tarsier is the only primate that is entirely carnivorous.
-The diet consists mainly of insects, such as crickets, beetles and termites, but tarsiers will also eat small frogs, lizards, crabs, snakes, birds and even small bats and fish.
-They eat live prey and keep their eyes closed as they chew.
+Its diet consists mainly of insects, such as crickets, beetles, and termites, but it will also eat small frogs, lizards, crabs, snakes, birds, and even small bats and fish.
+It eats live prey and keeps its eyes closed as it chews.

 The animals sleep in tangled vegetation or in tree cavities.
 They sleep alone or with one or more companions, depending on the type of tarsier.
-The Philippine tarsier is a solitary animal, however.
+The Philippine tarsier is a solitary animal.

 Reproduction and Lifespan

-Mating behavior varies.
-Some tarsier species appear to be monogamous, with one male mating with one female.
+Mating behaviour varies.
+Some species appear to be monogamous, with one male mating with one female.
 In other species, a male seems to mate with several females.

 Gestation lasts five or six months.
 Only one baby is born.
 The babies are large at birth and weigh 20% to 33% of the adult's weight.
 Their eyes are open and their fur has developed.
 The youngsters are able to climb almost immediately after they are born.
 The mother carries her baby around in her mouth, however.

 The young tarsier develops rapidly.
 Weaning takes place when the baby is about eighty days old.
-In at least some types of tarsier, other females help the mother to take care of the baby.
+In at least some species, other females help the mother to take care of the baby.

-The IUCN (International Union for Conservation of Nature) maintains a "red list" which identifies the population status of different animals.
-Many tarsier types are classified in the Near Threatened, Vulnerable and Endangered categories of the red list.
-The Siau Island tarsier of Indonesia is listed as critically endangered.
+The IUCN (International Union for Conservation of Nature) maintains a "Red List" which identifies the population status of different animals.
+The tarsier species surveyed by the IUCN have been classified in the Near Threatened, Vulnerable, Endangered, or Critically Endangered categories of the Red List.

 In general, tarsiers don't do well in captivity and have a high death rate.
 They sometimes repeatedly bang their heads against the bars of their enclosure, injuring themselves.
 Some people are keeping captive tarsiers in large and natural habitats, however.
 These people have been more successful in breeding the animals and in keeping them relatively happy.

-There are some organizations—such as the Philippines Tarsier Foundation—that are trying to keep captive tarsiers physically and mentally healthy and to breed them.
-They also aim to educate the public, research tarsier behavior and conserve the habitat of wild tarsiers.
+There are some organizations—such as the Philippine Tarsier Foundation—that are trying to keep captive tarsiers physically and mentally healthy and to breed them.
+They also aim to educate the public, research tarsier behaviour, and conserve the habitat of the wild animals.

 © 2011 Linda Crampton